fishedee/redva/docs/GettingStarted.md

 ## Write components

 After designing the model, we begin to write component.
-We recommend organizing the Component with [stateless functions](https://facebook.github.io/react/docs/reusable-components.html#stateless-functions) because we don't need state almost at all in dva architecture.
+We recommend organizing the Component with [stateless functions](https://facebook.github.io/react/docs/reusable-components.html#stateless-functions) because we don't need state almost at all in redva architecture.

 ```javascript
 import styles from './index.less';